All Sports for Schools athletes have represented Great Britain at the highest level in various Olympic disciplines.

 Having made her debut in 2007 at the Loughborough International Championships, GB International sprinter Serita has gone on to make over 15 British International appearances.

 Serita represented Team GB at the 2014 Commonwealth Games and holds a PB on 12.87 seconds for the outdoor 100m hurdles.

 Serita is grateful to be competing in a sport that she loves supported by wonderful friends and family.

 GB Wheelchair Rugby Player Stuart Robinson was a commander for the RAF Regiment Force Protection from 1999 until 2013.
 It was in 2013 that Stuart was injured in Afghanistan and has since turned to wheelchair rugby, competing in the first Invictus Games in 2014.

 Tom is a GB Olympic middle distance runner specialising in the 1500m.
-Over the past 6 years he has been one of Britain’s top athletes at this event.
 Having represented GB at junior and senior level on the track, Tom has also competed at Olympic, World, Commonwealth and European Championships.

 In 2010 he not only ran the fastest time for 1500m by a British athlete for 5 years, but also ran the fastest mile time by anyone in Europe!